ShuklaGroup/TLMutation-ACE2-SARS-CoV2/README.md

-# TLMutation-ACE2-SARS-CoV2
+# Machine learning guided design of high affinity ACE2 decoys for SARS-CoV-2 neutralization

-Machine learning guided design of high affinity ACE2 decoys for SARS-CoV-2 neutralization
+Scripts and data for generating figures for *Machine learning guided design of high affinity ACE2 decoys for SARS-CoV-2 neutralization*, in review.